sonata-nfv/son-editor/README.md

 - Michael Bredel (mbredel)

----
-#### License
+#### Feedback Channel

-The license of the SONATA editor is BSD for now.
-However, we intend to change it to Apache 2.0 later.
+Please use the GitHub issues and the SONATA development mailing list sonata-dev@lists.atosresearch.eu for feedback.